winitzki/scall/tutorial/programming_dhall.md

 let f = λ(x : Text) → x ++ "..."
 ```

-The type of `f` can be written as `∀(x : Text) → Text`.
+The type of `f` can be written as `∀(x : Text) → Text` if we like.
-If we like, we may write the definition of `f` together with a type annotation:
+Let us write the definition of `f` together with a type annotation, to show how the type expression corresponds to the code expression:

 ```dhall
 let f : ∀(x : Text) → Text